top of page

 Lynne Arriale

-The world's great jazz festivals and concert stages have invited Lynne to perform, including five performances at the Kennedy Center and performances at Lincoln Center, Montreux, Burghausen, Gilmore, Spoleto Arts, Montreal, Monterey, North Sea Jazz, Stuttgart, Pori, San Francisco, Ottawa, Zagreb, Perth, Brisbane, Rouen, Cannes MIDEM, Sardinia, Rochester, Wigan, Poznan, Estoril, Palermo, Inverness, Cork and San Javier.
-Lynne has toured extensively throughout Europe, Australia, Japan, South America, South Africa, the US and Canada.
+She has performed and/or recorded with jazz masters, Randy Brecker, George Mraz, Benny Golson, Rufus Reid, Larry Coyell and Marian McPartland, to name a few.
+The world's great jazz festivals and concert stages have invited Lynne to perform, including five performances at the Kennedy Center and additional performances at Lincoln Center, Montreux, Burghausen, Gilmore, Spoleto Arts, Montreal, Monterey, North Sea, Stuttgart, Pori, Cannes MIDEM, Sardinia, Palermo, Inverness, Cork and San Javier.
+Lynne’s tours have taken her to Europe, The United Kingdom, America, Asia and South America.

 Image - Hi+RES+CROPPED,+Give+Us+These+Da